 And when your child gets plenty of physical activity into their day through play, it’s good for their overall health and wellbeing.

 Australian guidelines say that preschoolers should be active for at least 3 hours every day.
 Active play can range from running and jumping to quieter activities like putting toys away, helping with everyday household tasks and going for walks.

 Children of this age generally enjoy being active, although different children prefer different types of play and physical activity.

 - ride a scooter

-- ride a tricycle by four years and start trying to ride a bike, with training wheels and a helmet
+- ride a tricycle by 4 years and start trying to ride a bike

 - jump over small objects and swing independently on the swing